knowsys/nemo-examples/README.md

-# nemo-benchmarks
+# Nemo Examples and Benchmarks

-Benchmarks and examples for the Nemo rule reasoner
+This repository contains exampls and benchmarks that can be used for the [Nemo rule reasoner](https://github.com/knowsys/nemo/).